Skip to content

 Additionally, most borrowers who use this program can avoid the extra cost of mortgage insurance.
 This program also offers flexible approval criteria for borrowers, due to the government guarantee mentioned above.

-As for downsides, the really aren’t any.
+As for downsides, there really aren’t any.
 And that’s by design.
-The VA home loan program was designed to benefit military members and veterans, without introducing any significant disadvantages.
+This program was designed to benefit military members and veterans, without introducing any significant disadvantages.

 4. Do I need to make a down payment on a California VA loan?

-Learn more about VA loan down payment requirements.
+Learn more: Here’s a more detailed guide to VA loan down payment requirements.

 5. How much money can I borrow?

-The Department of Veterans Affairs does not put a limit on the amount of money you can borrow when using a California VA loan.
-They generally leave that up to the mortgage company.
+The Department of Veterans Affairs does not put a limit on the amount of money you can borrow.
+They generally leave that up to the mortgage company that originates the loan.

 Lenders make these decisions by evaluating your current debt and income situation.
 Generally speaking, the higher your income, the more money you can borrow with a California VA loan.